Work-related stress: can I claim against my employer?

 What if I think I still have a case?

 If you feel that your employers are breaching their duty of care, you could be entitled to raise a personal injury negligence claim against them.
 It is worth noting that case law in this area is constantly developing - and at a rapid pace - which has resulted in a number of conflicting decisions.
 In spite of this, if you feel that your employer has not followed the necessary procedures in order to provide a duty of care to you as well as provide a supportive environment, you should seek assistance from professionals.
-Our on-site team of certified experts at Fonseca and Partners are here to help, so why not fill out our free claims form to see if you have a case?
+Our on-site team of certified experts at Fonseca Law are here to help, so why not fill out our free claims form to see if you have a case?
 We operate on a no win no fee basis, so be secure in the fact that you know you are in safe hands.